JaiChong/css385/01_unity_basics/reset_scene_with_alt_positions/README.md

 ## Implemented Changes
 1. Added two additional scenes in which the starting position is set 7 units to the left or right, triggered by holding left or right while pressing R or respawning.
 This, of course, required implementation in both Reset scripts.
+    - Unfortunately, since I'm unsure of how to properly unload inactive scenes, there is a memory leak whenever the application is reset to an alternate position.

 #### Alternate (Failed) Implementation
 Since using additional scenes felt crude, I initially wanted to implement the alternate reset positions into a script (namely, Movement.cs) linked to the Player object.
 I attempted this by implementing the following `Start()` function, but it failed since Unity doesn't seem to check for inputs held before loading the scene.